Recent development (unreleased)

 When building the documentation, the generate_authors_list Meson option will cause the lists to be generated, requiring a runnable copy of Git on the system and that the source tree being built is a Git working copy.
 If those requirements are not satisfied or the option is disabled, the authors lists will be replaced with placeholders unless the generate_authors_list option is set to enabled in which case the build will fail if the requirements are not satisfied.

-New libflashrom API for progress reporting
+New API for progress reporting

 The old flashrom_set_progress_callback function for requesting progress updates during library operations is now deprecated.
 Users should call flashrom_set_progress_callback_v2 instead, which also changes the signature of the callback function.
 Specifically, new function type flashrom_progress_callback_v2 should be used from now on.